eez-open/studio/help/en-US/components/actions/TCPConnect.md

 ## Connection

-Connection object of type `object:TCPConnection` to be created and initialized.
+Connection object of type `object:TCPSocket` to be created and initialized.

 ## IP Address